zammad/zammad-org/src/de/documentation/use/basics/zammad-ui.md

   information.
 Next to the search you can find the Zammad logo.
 In case there is a notification, it shows you a badge with a count about how many notifications you got.

-Navigation
+Navigation Tabs
-: Ermöglicht Ihnen den Wechsel zu verschiedenen Zammad-Ansichten wie dem Dashboard, den Übersichten, der Knowledge Base oder der Telefonansicht.
+: Allows you to switch to different Zammad screens like the dashboard, overviews, knowledge base or phone screen depending on your system.

 Taskbar Tabs
-: You can find tabs for your opened tickets, users and organizations in the taskbar which is a part of the navigation sidebar.
+: You can find tabs for your opened tickets, users, organizations and the detailed search in the taskbar.
+So if you read about a user tab, this means an opened user tab in your sidebar.

 Untere Leiste
 : Profileinstellungen und Schaltfläche "Neues Ticket" innerhalb der Navigations-Seitenleiste.
 Falls Sie über entsprechende Berechtigungen verfügen, gibt es zusätzlich die Schaltflächen Einstellungen und